Assistant Professor of Marine Science & Biology

 Marine and Freshwater Botany, Plant Ecology, Restoration Ecology, Ecosystems of Florida, Marine Science Junior Seminar, Marine Science Senior Seminar (Community Ecology), Ecology of Belize

 Smith, N. F., C. L. Wilcox, and J. M. Lessmann.
-Accepted.
+2009.
 Fiddler crab burrowing affects growth and production of the white mangrove (Laguncularia racemosa) in a restored Florida coastal marsh.
-Marine Biology.
+Marine Biology 156: 2255-2266.

 Lessmann, J. M., H. Brix, H. Cizkova, O. A. Clevering, F. Comin.
-In press.
-Effect of climatic gradients on the photosynthetic response of Phragmites australis populations.
-Aquatic Botany.
+2001.
+Effect of climatic gradients on the photosynthetic responses of four Phragmites australis populations.
+Aquatic Botany 69: 109-126.